DFE-Digital/get-into-teaching-app/app/views/content/blog/product-engineer-turned-science-teacher.md

 I believe every experience prior to going into teaching adds to the skills that are essential for the role.
 Engineering skills are particularly suited as there will always be new problems to overcome and engineers are trained to find solutions to challenging problems.

-I have found the skills I learnt in engineering have stood me in good stead for a teaching career, I have never regretted my decision to go into this profession.
+I have found the skills I learnt in engineering have stood me in good stead for a teaching career.
+I have never regretted my decision to go into this profession.

 If you're interested in changing careers like Chris, find out how you can [teach physics as an engineer](/subjects/engineers-teach-physics).